mizarc/bell-claims/README.md

 - **Efficient & Informative Visualisations** - Never have trouble finding the borders of your own claim, as well as the claims of others.

 ## Project status
-Alpha.
+Beta.
 Safe to run on testing servers, but would not recommend for production due to frequent breaking changes.

 ## Installation
 Download the latest release (.jar file) from the releases tab and place it in your server's plugins folder.